bogey3/NTLM_Info/readme.md

 # NTLMSSP Information Disclosure

-This module was written using Go version 1.15.5, other versions will likely work but are not tested.

 This module can be used to extract information using the NTLMSSP challenge provided during NTLM authentication.

 ## How to use this module